JamFfm/PHMeasure/README.md

 Therefore we should know the pH of the mash

 # Most helpful links:
+## All information on this side comes from the following links

 I got all my knowledge from these links: